elbb/bb-gitversion/example/ci/README.md

             params:
               build: source/docker
               dockerfile: source/docker/Dockerfile
-              additional_tags: s3-gitversion/plain/SemVer
+              additional_tags: s3-gitversion/version
               tag_as_latest: true

-Note: If the S3 bucket does not exist, it will be created with the generated version as suffix `<bb_name>-<SemVer>` e.g. `bb-example-0.1.0`.
+Note: If the S3 bucket for the specific building block does not exist, it will be created.
+The files that are stored within that bucket contain various versioning information.
+The name is suffixed with the Version: `gitversion-<Version>.tar.gz` where `<Version>` can be the FullSemVer for `master` branche (e.g. `bb-example-0.1.0`) and InformationalVersion for every `other branches` (e.g. `0.1.0+Branch.origin-example-branch.Sha.f48c55b4dea2b666574f03f34e02001123f7993a`).

 ## Using the pipeline